A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Substitution in Nominal Sets

-The construction of the substitution tensor is even simpler for renaming sets than for nominal sets: \begin{rem} Day convolution $\oplus$ in \(\PSh \F\) is just cartesian product since $+$ is a coproduct in $\F$.
+The substitution tensor is even simpler for renaming sets than for nominal sets: \begin{rem} Day convolution $\oplus$ in \(\PSh \F\) is just cartesian product since $+$ is a coproduct in $\F$.
 Thus, since the functor $\sh$ preserves finite limits, we have for all $X, Y \in \Ren$ that